This article is part of a brand partnership.

 Self-care has become a whole industry at this point — one that people like Gwyneth Paltrow want you to spend hundreds of dollars on.

-And while a lot of those fancy toys can certainly help (who doesn’t love an expensive massage or a fancy face mask?), they aren’t necessarily required to help you unwind.
+And while a lot of those fancy toys can certainly help (who doesn’t love an expensive massage?), they aren’t necessarily required to help you unwind.

 Because self-care isn’t about stuff, it’s about finding little ways to nourish your mind, body, and soul.
 It’s about giving yourself a moment of rest when you actually need it, letting your body restore itself from all the stress and anxiety of the day.